derollins/playNano/README.md

 </p>

-To access and use the [Notebooks](https://derollins.github.io/playNano/notebooks.html) you need to clone the repository and install the required dependancies `pip install -e .[notebooks]' see the docs page for more deatils and full instructions: <https://derollins.github.io/playNano/notebooks.html>
+To access and use the [Notebooks](https://derollins.github.io/playNano/notebooks.html) you need to clone the repository and install the required dependencies `pip install -e .[notebooks]' see the docs page for more details and full instructions: <https://derollins.github.io/playNano/notebooks.html>

 Once installed use `jupyter notebook` to open jupyter notebook and navigate to the notebooks\ folder.
 These notebooks allow the user to experiment with using **playNano** programmatically and allows the user to test